Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 What is the best free personal finance tool for beginners?

-Is YNAB worth the $14.99/month price?
+Is YNAB worth the $14.99/month?

 Are micro-investing apps like Acorns and Stash actually worth it?

-Are these personal finance apps safe to use?
+Are these apps actually safe to use?